ONTHEFRITTZ/The-Dak-and-Chog-Tavern/docs/poker-contract-spec.md

 Interop With Existing Contracts
 - Reuse `BankrollPool.sol` for custody.
 The table only mutates internal balances and performs credit/debit to the pool.
-- Fees can be aggregated similarly to Faro.
+- Fees can be aggregated using the same approach as the Hazard/Shell bankroll pool.

 Open Questions
 - Whether to enforce per-round contributions on-chain (more gas) vs trusting dealer to settle fairly.